bruno-schmidt/sda-dep-advisors/README.md

 The information of each deputy will be written to a CSV file inside `data` folder.

-It won't take long to fetch all the data.
-The file size will be around 1MB when it finishes fetching.

 # File format

 The file is generated without headers, but the fields are organized in the following order: